 Switching car insurance companies?
 Don’t assume that your current policy will be immediately canceled if you stop paying your rates.
 If you signed up for auto-renewal, your current car insurance company might report you for non-payment to credit bureaus.
 When transferring to a new car insurance company, most insurance experts advocate contacting your existing carrier to cancel your coverage.

-- Notify your current insurance car insurance company that you will be ending your policy.
+- Notify your current car insurance company that you will be ending your policy.
 They will not be able to bill you for future coverage if you do this.

 - Request a written confirmation of the termination from your car insurance company.

 You are told that switching car insurance is no big deal when you get your first car insurance.
-But trust us, it IS a big deal!
+But trust us, it is a big deal!
 There are certain situations when you should not switch your car insurance company.
 We will examine that in detail later.
-Below are the times when you should switch your car insurance company or check out the quotes.
-Checking car insurance quotes regularly will ensure you’re getting the best deal and coverage for your needs.

-Changing your city, state, or Zipcode
+Changing your city, state, or zip code

-Adding a driver or a car to the mixÂ
+Adding a driver or a car to the mix

 Consider checking rates from various car insurance companies if your teen gets a driver’s license or if you’re adding a new car to your household.
 Every company has various rates, and many of them offer student discounts.
 You will find a company that will give you a better deal for your new driver or car.